musman-uk/portfolio/acknowledgements/README.md

 ---

 ### 🌟 People
-- **My Mum** – Perhaps there is no combination of words that could express this fully, but for the support and encouragement to pursue this path I am genuinely passionate about.
+- **My Mum** – Perhaps there is no combination of words that could express this fully.
+For the support and encouragement to pursue this path I am genuinely passionate about.